Reviews You Can Rely On

 Breathability

 Breathability is even more important when recreating in cold weather.
 If you become soaked with sweat underneath your jacket, your base layers will no longer keep you warm — a recipe for potential hypothermia.
 We tested every jacket's breathability by doing hard work while wearing them.
-We went backcountry splitboarding, resort skiing, running, climbing, snowshoeing, and more in each.
+We went backcountry skiing, running, climbing, snowshoeing, and more in each.
 We noted how their fabrics handle excess body heat and what features they have (or lack) that make them more breathable.

 By far, the most breathable jacket in our lineup is the Ortovox Piz Boè.
 We can't imagine a more breathable option out there, and it earns our extremely elusive perfect score in this metric.
-Extensive breathable panels comprise the armpit area, extending back across the scapulae.
+Extensive breathable panels comprise the armpit area, extending back across the shoulder blades.
 Stretch-knit cuffs continue nearly seven inches up the insides of your forearms, effectively helping to regulate your body temperature.
 Already, these features make it more breathable than every other insulated jacket, but the Piz Boè has more up its sleeves.
-The unique pockets — appreciated for their easy access and superb location while wearing a backpack or harness — open along the midline of the jacket and are made of very fine mesh.
-This lets them double as vents very effectively, as the mesh allows airflow, and the central location of the pocket openings encourages even the slightest breeze from forward motion to enter the jacket.
+The unique pockets — appreciated for their easy access and superb location while wearing a backpack or harness — open along the midline of the jacket and are made of fine mesh.
+This lets them double as vents effectively, as the mesh allows airflow, and the central location of the pocket openings encourages even the slightest breeze from forward motion to enter the jacket.
 We've worn the Piz Boè for dozens of highly active outdoor winter adventures, and we love it a little more each time.

 insulated jacket womens - the piz boe is the most breathable insulated jacket we could ever...